markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

    :lines: 36-43
    :lineno-start: 36

-I use a virtualizer specific feature from |vb| to speed things up a little.
+I use a hypervisor specific feature from |vb| to speed things up a little.
 When you destroy and create such an environment multiple times, this comes in handy.